rtomlinson1/mtbex-project/README.md

 make only 3 latest blogs show on the front page<br>
 make seperate pages for blogs, reviews, and trail ratings.<br>

-Created by Ryan Tomlinson Copyright 2018
+Created by Ryan Tomlinson &copy 2018